Cassielxd/moduforge-rs/docs/README.en.md

 Although `State` and `GlobalResourceManager` both involve state management, they have distinct responsibilities and use cases:

 1. **Scope of Management**
-   - `State` manages the overall state of the editor, including document content, plugin states, configurations, etc.
+   - `State` manages the overall state of the runtime, including document content, plugin states, configurations, etc.
    - `GlobalResourceManager` focuses on managing runtime resources and globally shared state.

 2. **Lifecycle**
-   - The lifecycle of `State` is tied to an editor instance; it is created and destroyed with the editor.
+   - The lifecycle of `State` is tied to a runtime instance; it is created and destroyed with the runtime.
    - The lifecycle of `GlobalResourceManager` is more flexible and can be shared across different `State` instances.

 3. **Access Method**